amisha34/MarketUpdates/2003/Global_Injection_Medical_Aesthetic_Instrument_Market.md

+ <p>? </p>

- <p>The China market for Global Medical Aesthetic Instrument Market is estimated to increase from USD million in 2023 to reach USD million by 2030, at a <strong>CAGR</strong> during the forecast period of 2023 through 2030.</p>
+ <p>The China market for Global Injection Medical Aesthetic Instrument Market is estimated to increase from USD million in 2023 to reach USD million by 2030, at a <strong>CAGR</strong> during the forecast period of 2023 through 2030.</p>